 For what it’s worth, a basic quote (one obtained without going through the complete application) put the price a bit lower for my wife, coming in at $30 for a $1 million 10-year policy, and $39 for a $1 million 20-year policy.
 While these still sound steep to me, it’s also fairly reasonable when you consider other types of insurance policies — such as auto or health — that can cost just as much if not more for comparable payouts.
 Plus I suspect that, for most people, a $1 million policy may not be necessary.
 So while it’s nice to have the option, I’d likely end up going with a lower coverage level at this time.

 All in all, if I were to purchase life insurance, Bestow seems like a platform designed for people like me — e.g. those looking for a simple to understand, easy to navigate, “sign up in your pajamas” sort of solution.
 What’s more, I truly appreciate that Bestow allows you to get a basic quote without having to enter any contact information.
 Having walked through the majority of their sign-up process myself, I can also attest that it’s quick and seemingly painless.

-While I clearly can’t speak to how Bestow operates in terms of payouts, their partner North American Company does seem to be well respected and rated.
-Furthermore the $4 a month I was quoted for a two-year, $50,000 policy seems reasonable and affordable to me, leading me to give more thought to the very premise of term life insurance.
-With that, it seems that Bestow is well on its way to not only changing the way people purchase life insurance but how they think about it as well.
+Obviously I can’t speak to how Bestow operates in terms of payouts, but their partner North American Company does seem to be well respected and rated.
+While that’s a plus, I do have to say that I’m a little disappointed that the two-year policies are being discontinued as these were the most affordable and interesting options to me.
+Nevertheless, it seems that Bestow is well on its way to not only changing the way people purchase life insurance but how they think about it as well.